anhaidgroup/py_labeler/docs/contributing.rst

 This changes your working directory to the *new_feature* branch.
-Keep any changes in this branch specific to one bug or feature so it is clear what the branch brings to *magellan_labeler*.
+Keep any changes in this branch specific to one bug or feature so it is clear what the branch brings to *py_labeler*.
 You can have many new features and switch in between them using the git checkout command.

 To update this branch, you need to retrieve the changes from the master branch::